Firere/motion/README.md

 ```

 >[!NOTE]
->Since all easings from easings.net are built into tweens on Roblox natively, Motion will automatically resort to using a regular Roblox tween.
-So the above `transition` is functionally equivalent to:
+>Since all easings from easings.net (along with `linear`) are built into tweens on Roblox natively, Motion will automatically resort to using a native Roblox tween for performance and stability.
+You can still use custom Bézier tweens, of course, but keep in mind they may act unexpectedly or with suboptimal performance.
->```
->transition={{
->   easingStyle: "Quint",
->   easingDirection: "Out",
->}}
->```
->In fact, Motion actively looks to see if a provided `easingFunction` can in some way be translated into a native tween.
-So even if you write...
->```
->transition={{
->   easingFunction: [0.22, 1, 0.36, 1],
->}}
->```
->...it will still convert this to a native `easeOutQuint`.
->
->Motion does this because regular tweens are directly built into Roblox's engine, and so run native code.
-Bézier tweens, however, are interpreted by the Lua VM, and so are much less performant.
->
->If it is unable to find an equivalent native tween, then a Bézier tween will be used.

->[!WARNING]
->Bézier tweens are experimental and unlikely to behave exactly as regular tweens, though they aim to do so.
-Expect bugs, strange behaviour and potentially suboptimal performance.

 ## The `initial` prop